meysam-omidy/Simple-Online-Realtime-Tracking/README.md

 ## Differences From The Original Implementation

 * Added metrics dictionary to the main class and also a funcion for calculating known metrics of multiple object tracking
-* each trajectory also gets an id to help in calculation of metrics related to ids
+* Each trajectory also gets an id to help in the calculation of metrics related to ids
-* gave the model the ability to get a detector as input and perform detection in place of getting detected boxes as input
+* Gave the model the ability to get a detector as input and perform detection in place of getting detected bounding boxes as input

 ## Usage
 if a base detector exsits: